 In the second year, students take Physics III and IV, which provide a phenomenological introduction to Quantum Mechanics and the theory of relativity.
 Students are also introduced to theoretical physics.
 In addition, students study more Mathematics and a few practical topics of their choice.

-BSc150 and BSc120 include two core elective blocks, in the table below, these will be referred to with the abbreviation CE1 and CE2.
-Two modules from CE1 must be completed in BSc 150 and three in BSc120; one module from CE2 must be completed.
+BSc120 includes two core elective blocks, in the table below, these will be referred to with the abbreviation CE1 and CE2.
+Students must complete three modules in CE1 and one in CE2.

-BSc180 includes only one core elective block (CE), students must get at least 10 CP from this block.
+BSc180 and BSc150 include only one core elective block (CE).
+Students completing BSc150 must complete one module in CE, students in BSc180 must get at least 10 CP from this block.